Reason-Wang/AutoLearn-GPT/README.md

-# SelfLearnGPT: GPT learns to improve itself
+# AutoLearn-GPT: GPT learns to improve itself

 | [EN](https://github.com/Reason-Wang/SelfLearnGPT/blob/main/README.md) | [中文](https://github.com/Reason-Wang/SelfLearnGPT/blob/main/docs/README-ZH.md) |

-## 😕What is SelfLearnGPT
+## 😕What is AutoLearn-GPT

 This is an experimental project to explore whether ChatGPT model can learn by itself.
 Currently we equip the model with a memory brain to store everything that ChatGPT may not know.
 When using the model to finish tasks, it first recall (retrieve) relevant knowledge and use that as supplementary materials.